cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

 <pre class="terminal">
 $ bosh micro status
-Stemcell CID   sc-fba33340-72c9-4bc2-8fea-3a258511a702
+Stemcell CID   sc-1744775e-869d-4f72-ace0-6303385ef25a
-Stemcell name  micro-bosh-stemcell-vsphere-0.6.4
+Stemcell name  bosh-stemcell-1341-vsphere-esxi-ubuntu
-VM CID         vm-1b15b7e5-af8f-4dba-9212-9e240d662d4f
+VM CID         vm-ef943451-b46d-437f-b5a5-debbe6a305b3
-Disk CID       1
+Disk CID       disk-5aefc4b4-1a22-4fb5-bd33-1c3cdb5da16f
-Micro BOSH CID bm-05558542-61c0-4a99-802a-1909689c659a Deployment     /home/user/cloudfoundry/deployments/micro_bosh/micro_bosh.yml
+Micro BOSH CID bm-fa74d53a-1032-4c40-a262-9c8a437ee6e6 Deployment     /home/user/cloudfoundry/bosh/deployments/micro_bosh/micro_bosh.yml
-Target         http://192.168.9.20:25555 #IP Address of the Director
+Target         https://192.168.9.20:25555 #IP Address of the Director
 </pre>

 ### <a id="listing"></a>Listing Deployments ###

-The `deployments` command prints a table view of `deployments/bosh-deployments.yml`:
+The `deployments` command prints a table view of `bosh-deployments.yml`:

 <pre class="terminal">
 $ bosh micro deployments
 </pre>

-The files in the `deployments` directory need to be saved if you later want to be able to update your micro BOSH instance.
+The files in your current directory need to be saved if you later want to be able to update your micro BOSH instance.
 They are all text files, so you can commit them to a git repository to make sure they are safe in case your bootstrap VM goes away.

 ### <a id="apply-spec"></a>Applying a Specification ###